 David Gilbert has said that the Gabriel Knight series influenced the Blackwell series greatly, in the concept of merging real historical events with speculative supernatural conspiracies.

 The Blackwell series have included real life people as the subject matter and NPCs - with some creative liberties taken.
 The New York Times reporter and nonfiction writer, Joseph Mitchell plays a major role in the narrative of Blackwell Unbound and Blackwell Convergence.
 Gilbert incorporated an actual period in Mitchell's life from 1964, where Mitchell would go to his desk job at The New York Times, but never wrote anything up to his death in 1996.
-Gilbert created a speculative reason as to why Mitchell stopped writing and was the main story arc of Blackwell Unbound.
+Gilbert created a speculative reason as to why Mitchell stopped writing and was the main story plot of Blackwell Unbound.

 Gilbert also included a number of Bangsian Fantasy sequences into Blackwell Convergence, which tied the storylines between Rosangela and Aunty Lauren.
 Whilst in a limbo diner, Rosangela meets with the deceased Joeseph Mitchell and Joe Gould, tying together the storylines between Convergence and Unbound.